 - 49% of respondents said reservation apps are very efficient in comparison to other methods of booking

-- 40% of respondents say they check online reviews of restaurants before going
+- 40% of respondents said they check online reviews of restaurants before going

 Restaurant Staff Survey (12 respondents):